matloff/TidyverseSkeptic/README.md

 and one in the Tidyverse; he demanded that the original authors change the name, oblivious to the fact that theirs long preceded Tidyverse.
 Any criticism of the Tidyverse on Twitter is pounced upon by the loyalists, often with vitriolic tones.
+And they have mantras, e.g.
+"Tidyverse showed me the fluidity of data!"

 ### Adverse Impact